warnat/openproject-revisions_git/README.md

 As OpenProject has diverted quite a bit in terms of project management (e.g., redmine allows multiple repositories per project), some features have been removed in the fork.

 **Disclaimer**: This fork is still in progress.
-While some things work, it is by no means stable.
+While some things work, it is by no means stable - Features may change anytime.

 ## Overview